Pupillage

 The value of this training lies in it being conducted by practising advocates experienced in court advocacy and the art of persuasion and who have the necessary knowledge and experience of the esoteric nuances and influences implicit and the responses necessary in court advocacy.

-Pupillage begins on the 15th January of each year.
+Pupillage begins on the 15th January of each year, or the nearest Monday to that date.

 • From 15 January to early July, pupils attend lectures/tutorials, complete written exercises contained in the workbook, participate in practical advocacy training exercises, and assist in trials, applications, appeals, etc.